June 25 – August 6, 2016

 Not only will you build confidence in yourself as an artist and as an individual, but you’ll get to:

 Master a range of tools, materials and techniques.
-Study with top experts in our ultra-functional arts faculty.
+Study with award-winning faculty in our art studios.
 Create supplementary pieces for your college admission portfolio.
 Forge the kind of friendships that last a lifetime.

 For six weeks, you’ll live like a college student.
 You’ll follow a college-level studio curriculum.
 You’ll live in RISD residence halls.
 And you’ll have the freedom to explore all the sights Rhode Island has to offer, every weekend — including museums, art galleries, beaches, and other cultural attractions.